 The ICIJ Offshore Database shows relationships and networks among people or companies and offshore entities.
 Consider this database like a corporate registry where you can check information about a company and the people who played a role in that entity at a certain point in time.
 Roles include being a director, a shareholder, a beneficial owner, a trustee, among others.

-The database was first released on June 14, 2013.
-More records were added on January 23, 2014 (from ICIJ’s China Leaks investigation), on May 9, 2016 (from ICIJ’s Panama Papers investigation) and on September 21, 2016 (from ICIJ’s Bahamas Leaks investigation), making it the largest ever release of information about offshore companies and the people behind them.
-It contains information on almost 500,000 offshore entities and covers nearly 40 years from 1977 to early 2016.
+The first installment of the database was released on June 14, 2013 as part of ICIJ’s Offshore Leaks investigation.
+More records were added on January 23, 2014 (from ICIJ’s China Leaks investigation), on May 9, 2016 (from ICIJ’s Panama Papers investigation) and on September 21, 2016 (from ICIJ’s Bahamas Leaks investigation).

 You can also explore entities incorporated through Portcullis Trustnet (now Portcullis) and Commonwealth Trust Limited, two offshore service providers exposed as part of ICIJ’s 2013 Offshore Leaks investigation.
 ICIJ produced the first version of the Offshore Leaks database with Costa Rican newspaper La Nación.